GautamGupta/bb-legacy-plugins/bbpm/trunk/readme.txt

 = 0.1-alpha7 =
 * Recount option to remove deleted users from bbPM threads
 * Adding users to a thread now redirects properly without pretty permalinks
+* Pagination now works as expected
+* Emails sent when new messages are created can be disabled

 = 0.1-alpha6b =
 * Subscribe to Topic will no longer prevent users from unsubscribing from PM threads.